dotnet/csharplang/proposals/records-wip.md

 produce a copy of the receiver expression with modifications to properties listed in the `anonymous_object_initializer`.

 A valid `with` expression has a receiver with a non-void type.
 The receiver type must contain an accessible parameterless instance method called `Clone` whose return type must be the receiver type, or a base type thereof.

 On the right hand side of the `with` expression is an `anonymous_object_initializer` with a sequence of assignments, each with an `initonly` property (see [Properties](#Properties)) of the `Clone` return type on the left-hand side of the assignment, and an arbitrary expression on the right-hand side which is implicitly convertible to the type of the property.

-The evaluation of a `with` expression is equivalent to calling the `Clone` method exactly once, and then setting the backing field of each `initonly` property in the argument list to its corresponding expression, in lexical order, using the result of the `Clone` method as the receiver.
+The evaluation of a `with` expression calls the `Clone` method exactly once, and then sets the backing field of each `initonly` property in the argument list to the value of its corresponding expression, in lexical order, using the result of the `Clone` method invocation as the receiver.